iargodz/Check-for-harmful-chemicals-in-Landscaping/README.md

     - 'Quintozene'

 action: comment
-comment: "this suggestion may be harmful and may be banned in some places."
+comment: "this suggestion may be harmful and may be banned in some places.
+This is an automatically generated message"
 ---